heliumforpeople/white-paper/official-white-paper.md

 The main figures within the H4P platform will be:

 1 - Paladin

 2 - Citizen

-3 - Stacker
+3 - Stacker(Merchant)

 Each of these 3 figures is a crucial part of the ecosystem, so it is our intention to create a network that does not exclude anyone and rewards them all in the correct way over time.

 ***Paladin user***
-A Paladin user is a user who has rented a mining portion of our Hotspots.
+A Paladin user is a user who has purchased an NFTs which represents a portion of the mining of our Hotspots.

 ***Citizen user***
 The Citizen user has received one of our hotspots on loan for use and then receives a portion of the mining rewards for the service provided.

-***Stackers user***
+***Stackers(merchant) user***
 Users who do not want to rent a portion of the mining and do not want to have a hotspot in their home can contribute to the platform by purchasing the tokens and placing them in stacking, in the liquidity pool, thus becoming staker and also receiving a large portion of the mining rewards. .

 **Rent portion of Mining and Paladin program**

 Why Paladin?
 Because they will be the pillars for the creation of the H4P network and its expansion.
 The Paladins will be the defenders of our Network.
 To become a Paladin, a User must rent the mining portion of a Hotspot of the H4P platform for life.
 So why not just mine with our Hotspots and take the profits home?
 Why mining our gateways?
 It's easy our team has a long-term vision and we believe in the crucial role that IoT technology will play in the future and therefore in the value that the Helium blockchian can achieve in 4, 8 or 12 years.
 Precisely because we believe in this technology and in the value of this blockchain that we have the ambitious goal of building the largest network of devices in the world, to do this we need your help to grow.
-So we decided to finance ourselves by renting portions of the mining of our hotspots for life and with the money collected to finance new devices and thus start an endless chain, destined to grow exponentially, both in terms of the number of devices and the rewards of users.
+So we decided to finance ourselves by tokenizing through the support of NFTs technology portions of the mining of our hotspots and with the money collected to finance new devices and thus start an endless chain, destined to grow exponentially, both for the number of devices and for the rewards of the users.
 Having said that, how do they actually become Paladin?
-Users registered on the H4P platform have the opportunity to purchase even a single mining reward slot of one of our hotspots for the paltry amount of € 15, 100 slots at a cost of € 9 per slot for a total of € 900 and 1000 slots € 8 l 'one for a total of € 8000.
+Users registered on the H4P platform have the opportunity to purchase even a single NFTs mining reward slot of one of our hotspots for the paltry amount of € 15, 100 NFTs slots at a cost of € 9 per slot for a total of € 900 and 1000 NFTs slots € 8 l 'one for a total of € 8000.
 Why should the user become an H4P Paladin and not buy a hotspot on his own and place it?

 As mentioned in the previous paragraphs, the barrier to entry is very high, but not only economically.
 Let's tackle the economic side first by purchasing a Hotspot directly from factory can have a cost that varies between 700 € and 1200 € with waiting times ranging from 8 weeks to 20, up to becoming infinite, while buying it from a retailer exposes to many scams and crazy price increases until you get a device to € 2000 if not more.